 I am an artist living in London, working in London and elsewhere.
-I work mainly with drawing, photography, text, books and installation.
+I work mainly with drawing, photography, text and installation.
 My interests include taxonomy, peripheral space – in the world and mind, and how being alive here and now affects our ability to interpret ourselves and the places around us.

 Following are attempts to understand my practice in more detail.
 They are incomplete, probably contradictory and certainly incoherent when taken together.
-They were written at different times for different purposes but may shed a little light on my reasons for making and showing my work.

 The world is everywhere but art is in boxes.
 The boxes are frames, screens, pages, galleries, even boxes.
 I have collections of things in boxes.
 The work is to arrange the boxes to produce meaning.
 This can emerge from the connections between the things in the boxes and from the connections between the boxes themselves; when it’s really working it emerges from both.

 Sometimes I think that in the distance I can see the beginning of my art practice.
 I can see the window I just can’t see what’s through it.
 Things happen, work is made from time to time, objects and ideas are connected.
 Sometimes something breaks off and sometimes it is gathered up elsewhere.
 There is structure, but it comes from within, and is not clearly discernible when viewed from a distance.
 So any statement is a statement of failure, it is broken into pieces which may be irreparable.